St Joseph's Church, Pont-Aven: History

-The church was built according to plans by architect Joseph Bigot, between 1874 and 1875, by contractor Louis Berger and by Jean-Louis Le Naour for the bell tower.
+The new church was announced to begin construction in 1874 by mayor Satre.
+The church was built at Place de l’Eglise according to plans by diocesan architect Joseph Bigot, between 1874 and 1875, by contractor Louis Bergé and by Jean-Louis Le Naour for the bell tower.
 The narrowness of the land acquired by the municipality for construction guided the building plan leading to the creation of a false transept.